BT21PrKu/Coursera-Assignment-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Variables
 ### 1.Subject
-Identifies the participant in the study.
+-Identifies the participant in the study.

 -Integer values from 1 to 30.

 ### 2.ActivityLabel
-Descriptive labels for the activities performed by the subjects.
+-Descriptive labels for the activities performed by the subjects.

 -The possible values are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING.